Testimonials

 -Karina Santellano, Assistant Professor of Sociology (Arizona State University)

-Author of the forthcoming: Cafecito Dreams: How Latinx Entrepreneurs Make Culture and Place
+Author of the forthcoming book, Cafecito Dreams: How Latinx Entrepreneurs Make Culture and Place

 “For academics looking to broaden their audiences and strengthen their storytelling, Silvestre is an ideal coach.
 More than reviewing and revising my writing, Silvestre becomes someone you talk through ideas with, who you can brainstorm with and ask questions.
 I not only feel that I have a writing coach working with me, but a considerate, curious, and investigative research partner.”